MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-determine-service-offerings.md

 ---
 # Determine Service Offerings
-When you set up service management, you have to decide what services to offer customers and the schedule for those services.
+When you set up Service Management, you must decide what services to offer customers and the schedule for those services.
 A service is a type of work performed by one or more resources and provided to a customer.
 For example, a service could be a type of computer repair.
 A service item is the equipment or item needing servicing, for example, the computer needing repair, installed at a specific customer.
 You can set up services as part of a group of related repair or maintenance items.

  The following table describes a sequence of tasks, with links to the topics that describe them.